ShayanYawarBhatti/fitnesstrackermicroservice/mitigation_plan.md

-# 🛡️ Mitigation Plan – Microservice A (Workout Logger)
+# Mitigation Plan – Microservice A (Workout Logger)

 ### A. For which teammate did you implement “Microservice A”?
-Implemented for:
+Implemented for: Rylie Shaniyo

 ---

 ### B. What is the current status of the microservice?
-✅ The microservice is complete and fully functional.
+The microservice is complete and fully functional.
 It has been tested with a client script.

 ---